jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) written notice of the nomination must be lodged with the Electoral Commission, by hand, post, or electronically, not later than noon on nomination day:
   (b) the requirements set out in subsections (1) to (3) of section 146E apply in relation to a notice under this section as if the nomination were made in a bulk nomination schedule:
   (c) the secretary of the party must lodge with the Electoral Commission, by noon on nomination day, a deposit (in cash or in the form of direct credit to a bank account nominated by the Electoral Commission) of the amount payable under section 146F(1) for a constituency candidate nominated in a bulk nomination schedule, unless the Electoral Commission holds the amount of the deposit paid under section 146F(1) in respect of the candidate whose nomination was withdrawn or (as the case may be) who died or became incapacitated.
-(2) Sections 146F(3) and (4), 146G, and 146H apply in relation to a nomination lodged under this section as if the nomination had been included in a bulk nomination schedule, except that the references in those sections to the day before nomination day are to be read as references to nomination day.
+(2) Sections 146F(3) and (4) and 146G apply in relation to a nomination lodged under this section as if the nomination had been included in a bulk nomination schedule.

 ### 146L Inspection of bulk nomination schedules and consents to nomination
-Any registered elector may inspect the following material at the Electoral Commission's office without payment at any time when the office is open for the transaction of business:
-  (a) any bulk nomination schedule lodged under this Act:
-  (b) any copy of a consent lodged with a bulk nomination schedule in accordance with section 146E(3):
-  (c) any information provided to the Electoral Commission under section 146H:
-  (d) any nomination lodged under section 146K.
+[Repealed]

 **Advertisements**

 ### 147 Advertisement of nomination and polling places
-(1) After the close of nominations in any district, the Returning Officer must, as soon as practicable, forward to the Electoral Commission at Wellington the names of the constituency candidates who have been nominated under section 143 and who have not withdrawn their nominations.
+(1)
-(2) The Electoral Commission must immediately notify to every Returning Officer— (a) the names of the constituency candidates who have been nominated for each district in which a poll is required to be taken and who have not withdrawn their nominations; and
+(2) After the close of nominations, the Electoral Commission must immediately notify to every Returning Officer— (a) the names of the constituency candidates who have been nominated for each district in which a poll is required to be taken and who have not withdrawn their nominations; and
   (b) the party affiliations (if any) of the candidates referred to in paragraph (a), and copies of the party logos (if any) submitted in accordance with section 146E(4) in respect of those candidates; and
   (c) the names of the political parties that have submitted lists in accordance with section 127 and the party logos (if any) submitted in accordance with subsections (7) and (8) of that section in respect of those parties; and
-  (d) the names of the candidates on the lists referred to in paragraph (c) or, where the names of more than 65 candidates are included on any such list, the first 65 of those names.
+  (d) the names of the candidates on the lists referred to in paragraph (c) or, where the names of more than 120 candidates are included on any such list, the first 120 of those names.
 (3) The Electoral Commission—
   (a) must publish the nomination and polling place information on an Internet site administered by the Electoral Commission; and
   (b) may also, by any other means it considers appropriate, provide registered electors for the district with the nomination and polling place information.
-(4) In this section, the nomination and polling place information, in relation to a district, means— (a) the names of constituency candidates contesting the district and their party affiliations (if any); and (b) the name of each political party that submitted a list in accordance with section 127 and, under the name of each political party, the names of the political party’s list candidates in the political party’s order of preference (up to a maximum of 65 candidates); and
+(4) In this section, the nomination and polling place information, in relation to a district, means— (a) the names of constituency candidates contesting the district and their party affiliations (if any); and (b) the name of each political party that submitted a list in accordance with section 127 and, under the name of each political party, the names of the political party’s list candidates in the political party’s order of preference (up to a maximum of 120 candidates); and
   (c) the polling places for the district; and
   (d) the polling places in the district that have suitable access for persons who are physically disabled.
 (5)